Drug updated on 5/3/2024

 Summary

-- Olinvyk (oliceridine) is indicated in adults for the management of acute pain severe enough to require an intravenous opioid analgesic and for whom alternative treatments are inadequate.
+- Oliceridine (Olinvyk) is indicated for the management of acute pain severe enough to require an intravenous opioid analgesic and for whom alternative treatments are inadequate.

 Product Monograph / Prescribing Information